brijeshb42/kattappa/README.md

-*Note: This project is highly development as it is being integrated into our CMS and the APIs are not consistent and can change at anytime.
+*Note: This project is highly under development as it is being integrated into our CMS and the APIs are not consistent and can change at anytime.
 New features are added (or something is removed) based on the requirements of the CMS.*

 ## Kattappa